Mercy In Action - Midwifery Internships

 Time Frame available: 1-2 months

 This category is for midwife, medical or nursing students who are already in an academic program and are ready to learn to assist patient care, OR experienced CNMs or CPMs who desire to learn from a birth center following the 10 steps of the International MotherBaby Childbirth Initiative in a developing country.
-In this category interns assist care under a preceptor’s supervision for these areas of maternity care: ante-natal (prenatal exams), newborn (newborn exams) and post-partum (check-up on the mother and baby up to 6 weeks after birth, both in our birth center and in her home during community outreach visits); and during labor and delivery, they will learn to protect natural birth and assist in complications or emergencies that may occur.
+In this category interns assist care under a national preceptor’s supervision for these areas of maternity care: ante-natal (prenatal exams), newborn (newborn exams) and post-partum (check-up on the mother and baby up to 6 weeks after birth, both in our birth center and in her home during community outreach visits); and during labor and delivery, they will learn by observing and assisting how to protect natural birth and react appropriately to complications or emergencies that may occur.
+Students do not do any intimate patient care, but learn to assist in all areas of care.

-(NARM Pep Entry Level Phase 2 paperwork can be completed in this phase, as appropriate)
+(NARM Pep Entry Level Phase 2 paperwork (assists) can be completed in this phase, as appropriate) NOTE: NARM will be making changes to policy regarding accepting births outside of the USA toward certification on January 1.
+2014; check their website for details.

 10 CEUs for Continuing Education available for Certified Professional Midwives